john-dufrene-dev/sonata-platform/README.md

 - Custom CRUDController in sonata admin for SEO
 - All missing translations
 - Custom Media and User CSS
-- Finish all api for user
+- Finish all api for user (IN PROGRESS)
 - Create Command to install project
-- Create Fixtures for user/useradmin
+- Create Fixtures for user/useradmin (IN PROGRESS)
-- Create Maintenance system
+- Create Maintenance system (IN PROGRESS)
-- Create table configuration/fixtures
+- Create table configuration/fixtures (IN PROGRESS)

 ## FINISH TODO LIST